EAexist/English-Sentence-Labeling/README.md

 Output > output/

-main.py has two options of using\
+main.py has two options of using

+1.python stanza (default)

+2.python nltk.parse.stanford package.

-1.python stanza (default)\n 2.python nltk.parse.stanford package.\ However, option 2 requires a model file in local which is large and thus not shared in this repository.
+However, option 2 requires a model file in local which is large and thus not shared in this repository.

 ### Input format